AshtonKeith/site/main.md

 - [Instagram](https://www.instagram.com/phignewton1/)
 - [GitHub](https://github.com/AshtonKeith)

-I'm current a PhD student and teaching assistant at Purdue University.
-I'm currently do research in algebraic topology.
-I also enjoy bowling on the weekends.
+im current a phd student and teaching assistant at purdue university  im currently do research in algebraic topology  i also enjoy bowling on the weekends

 <!---->